 After your implant is placed, your teeth and jaw will be in a very delicate state.
 That’s why it’s crucial to stick to a soft-food diet for the first 24 hours after surgery.
 To help you plan your meals, Dr. Grubb recommends incorporating the following foods:

-When you’re drinking liquids, it’s extremely important that you don’t use a straw.
-The suction effect of using a straw can strain your implant and interfere with the healing process.
+When you’re drinking liquids, it’s extremely important to avoid using a straw.
+The suction force puts pressure on your implant and can interfere with the healing process.
 You should also refrain from drinking alcohol or smoking for at least a few days.

-As your mouth continues to heal, you’ll be able to slowly reintroduce solid foods into your diet.
-Try to choose foods that are rich in protein and nutrients to speed up your recovery.
-Some good choices include:
+As your jaw continues to heal, you can slowly reintroduce solid foods into your diet.
+Dr. Grubb recommends choosing meals that are rich in protein and other essential nutrients to speed up your recovery.

-If you have one or more missing teeth, Dr. Grubb can restore your smile with natural-looking dental implants.
-Our implants are custom-made to blend in with your smile and they can last a lifetime with proper care.
-Contact our office in Havre de Grace today and schedule a consultation — it’s your first step to a healthy and beautiful smile.
+If you have any amount of missing teeth, Dr. Grubb can restore your smile with dental implants.
+Call our office in Havre de Grace at (410) 939-5800 and schedule your consultation today.